How Important is Utilization to Your Game Room Design Decisions?

 Utilization in Game Room Design Decisions

 For example, a family of four walks into your location.
-The mom and the 7-year-old daughter gravitate to the ticket redemption games while the dad and the teenage son head for the video racing games.
-The mom and daughter spend $40 over the course of the same hour playing prize games while the dad and son spend $25 playing video games.
+The mom and the 7-year-old daughter gravitate to the ticket redemption games, while the dad and the teenage son head for the video racing games.
+The mom and daughter spend $40 over the course of the same hour playing prize games, while the dad and son spend $25 playing video games.
 Why the difference in spending?
-Redemption is a broad category that encompasses many sub-genres with varying gameplay value (Skee Ball and Down the Clown, vs. Big Bass Wheel for instance).
-On average though, redemption games have shorter gameplay time with more emphasis on prize value overplay value.
+Redemption is a broad category that encompasses many sub-genres with varying gameplay values (Skee Ball and Down the Clown vs. Big Bass Wheel, for instance).
+On average, redemption games have shorter gameplay time, emphasizing prize value overplay value.
 Video game-play can take up to a few minutes since there is no prize value, so the play must be rewarding unto itself.

 Measurements and Analytics